 - Changes in the unemployment rate is a flow variable, while total unemployment is a stock variable.

 Economists also distinguish between nominal variables and real variables.
 Nominal variables are quoted in terms of money, but because inflation changes the value of money every year, a nominal variable cannot easily be compared from year to year unless the inflation is accounted for.

 A real variable is a quantity, so it is not measured by its monetary value.
 For instance, the number of unemployed people is a real variable, so it can easily be compared with previous years.

 However, economists will often want to know what the real growth rate was, compared to the nominal growth rate, because the real growth rate measures only economic growth, while the nominal growth rate includes a significant component of inflation, which is unrelated to economic growth.
 A classic example is the distinction between nominal GDP and real GDP.
 Nominal GDP is simply the Gross Domestic Product in terms of the current value of the domestic currency.
 Because the GDP is only measured in monetary terms, measuring real GDP depends on selecting a base year where the GDP for other years will be expressed in the value of the currency in the base year.
 Because inflation is usually positive, real GDP is less than the nominal GDP after the base year, but higher before the base year; in the base year, the nominal GDP will equal the real GDP, by definition.

 Because the measure of GDP depends on payment for the product or service, only those products and services are measured.
-Activities where legal payments were not made were not reported, so they are not part of the GDP.
+Activities where legal payments were not made or were not reported are not part of the GDP.
 This includes the domestic services by a stay-at-home spouse and illegal activities by criminals.
-It also does not include labor paid for under the table.
+It also does not include payments under the table for labor.

 In major economies, most of these unreported items are only a small fraction of the total GDP, but in many poor countries, unreported payments can constitute a major share of the economy.